mhenke/cfwheels-training/00-upandrunning.md

 select our newly created migration file.
 First please note the filename is our comment with underlines instead of spaces and a timestamp of when the migration was created.
-Migrations need to be ordered, so the timestamp serves to keep them in chronologic order.
+Migrations need to be ordered, so the timestamp serves to keep them in chronological order.
 Inside the file, you'll see two methods: `up` and `down`.

 ~~~~ {lang="cfm"}